 The old truth that Calvin preached, that Augustine preached, that Paul preached, is the truth that I must preach today, or else be false to my conscience and my God.
 I cannot shape the truth; I know of no such thing as paring off the rough edges of a doctrine.
 John Knox’s gospel is my gospel.
 That which thundered through Scotland must thunder through England again.
 (C.H.
 Spurgeon)

 If this is the first and most foundational mark of the church is the gospel of grace, ought not preachers be more explicit about what the gospel is (i.e. Calvinism)?
 Why shy away?
-It is a sad reality that so many in evangelicalism today abhor the Gospel of Calvinism.
+It is a sad reality that so many in evangelicalism today abhor the doctrines of grace.
 Therefore, preachers are hesitant to be bold for fear of man.
-If someone will not receive the doctrines of grace, then they are still in the gall of bitterness.
-There should be none of this talk of “our convictions here in this church” or “our understanding of the gospel.”
+I speak as one not immune from this trap.
+But if someone will not receive the doctrines of grace, are they not still in the gall of bitterness?
+Perhaps there should be none of this talk of “our convictions here in this church” or “our understanding of the gospel.”
 Such a softening gives room for acceptance of the false gospel of Arminianism.
 When it comes to the gospel of grace we are to give no quarter.
 We are to denounce any perversion of the gospel of grace.
-I don’t care if you use the terms Calvinism and Arminianism, if you can do so without in any degree lessening the perspicuity of the fact that what we nowadays call Calvinism is the gospel and Arminianism is a false gospel.
+I don’t care if you use the terms Calvinism and Arminianism, if you can do so without in any degree lessening the perspicuity of the fact that what we, as Spurgeon said, nowadays call Calvinism is the gospel and Arminianism is a false gospel.

 2. What is a Foundation for?